July 4th Fireworks & Fireworks Safety

 Summer is synonymous with barbecues, parades and fireworks.
 The National Safety Council advises everyone to enjoy fireworks at public displays conducted by professionals, and not to use any fireworks at home.
 They may be legal but they are not safe.

-In 2017, eight people died and over 12,000 were injured badly enough to require medical treatment after fireworks-related incidents.
-Of these, 50% of the injuries were to children and young adults under age 20.
-Over two-thirds (67%) of injuries took place from June 16 to July 16.
-And while the majority of these incidents were due to amateurs attempting to use professional-grade, homemade or other illegal fireworks or explosives, an estimated 1,200 injuries were from less powerful devices like small firecrackers and sparklers.
+According to the 2018 Fireworks Annual Report by the United States Consumer Project Safety Commission, during calendar year 2018, 5 people died and over 9,000 people were injured badly enough to require emergency room medical treatment after fireworks-related incidents.
+Of the 9,000 people injured in calendar year 2018, between the dates of June 22, 2018 and July 22, 2018, there was an estimated 5,600 fireworks-related injuries.
+Of these 5,600 injuries, 36% of the injuries were to children and young adults under age 20.
+62% of injuries took place from June 22 to July 22.
+And while the majority of these incidents were due to amateurs attempting to use professional-grade, homemade or other illegal fireworks or explosives, an estimated 1,000 injuries were from less powerful devices like small firecrackers and sparklers.

 If You Choose to Use Legal Fireworks